On the non-abelian Hodge locus I: Boundedness of monodromy representations

 Applying Proposition \ref{key-lemma}, we conclude that for $p,q$ two points on the two boundary components of $A$, the distance is bounded.
 Here we use that $S$ is non-positively curved, simply connected, and that $\pi \colon \bD\to S$ is distance-decreasing, so $\pi\circ \Phi$ is also distance-decreasing.
-The fibers of $\pi$ are isometric, compact submanifolds $K_{\rm max}/K\subset \bD$.
-We conclude that the distance between $\Phi(p)$ and $\Phi(q)$ is also bounded, for instance, by the above distance plus the covering radius of a fiber of $\pi$. \end{proof}
+The fibers of $\pi$ are isometric, compact submanifolds $K/U\subset \bD$.
+We conclude that the distance between $\Phi(p)$ and $\Phi(q)$ is also bounded. \end{proof}